aadityatamrakar/option_chain_analysis/README.md

 ## Data Accuracy

 The data is being fetched in realtime when a user visits the webpage via server.
 The data is accurate and unmodified version of NSE option chain.
+I have used CURL for scrapping option chain data which I found was working, NodeJs Request and Native HTTPs library was not working.

 ## Option Analysis